Executive Volunteer & QLD Representative (RN, RM, BN, PostGradDip Mid, MMid)

-Executive Volunteer & Management Support
+Executive Volunteer & Social Media Volunteer

 A mother to five daughters and grandmother to 10 including one angel baby and personally effected by the loss of a grandchild to stillbirth, Sheryn is committed to raising awareness to the Still Aware cause.
 Whilst raising a family, working full time establishing a family business, Sheryn was a counsellor and group leader with the Nursing Mothers Association, now Breastfeeding Australia, as well as a deacon in her local Baptist Church.
 As a community minded person she has many years board experience including Workskil Australia, Seacliff Hockey Club, Travel Auctions Australia Pty Ltd, Proud Australia Group as well as the family property group.